 My Vegan Apple Crisp made with a cinnamon & sugar oat topping is perfect any time of the year.
 Serve it warm with dairy-free ice cream for the ultimate (guilt-free) indulgence.

 This crisp holds up really nicely for at least 2 to 3 days in the refrigerator, which makes it a great option for meal planning.
 Just reheat in the oven at about 350°F for 10-15 minutes before serving.
-You can even premix the dry ingredients ahead of time, and put it all together when you're ready to bake the crisp for a potluck or a weeknight dinner when you're short on time.
+A quick time-saving tip is to premix the dry ingredients ahead of time, and put it all together when you're ready to bake the crisp for a potluck or a weeknight dessert when you're short on time.

 Apples are loaded with antioxidants which help prevent disease and help to boost your immune system, especially when you are feeling stressed.
 They are alkaline, easily digestible and are hydrating as they are composed of 85% water.
 When purchasing apples, practice selecting organic fruits with the most vibrant, richest colours (this rule of thumb also applies to the majority of fruits and vegetables).* You can really use almost any type of apple that you prefer for this recipe.
 Ideally they should be a firmer variety so that they don't break down too much.
 I used a combination of Macintosh and Gala apples, as they were really easy to find organic and they were the most reasonably priced at my local grocery store.